Riho: World Wonder Ring Stardom (2019–2020)

 On July 24, 2019, Riho made a surprise appearance on World Wonder Ring Stardom, announcing that she will wrestle for the company starting August.
 In her debut match on August 10, she won the High Speed Championship from Death Yama-san after pinning Starlight Kid in a three-way match.
 She successfully defended her title against Death Yama-san on September 29.
-From October 14 to November 4, she teamed with Starlight Kid to participate in the Goddesses Of Stardom Tag League 2019 as part of the Red Goddess block; they failed to advance to the finals but picked up a win over the Goddess of Stardom Champions Jungle Kyona and Konami.
+From October 14 to November 4, she teamed with Starlight Kid to participate in the Goddesses Of Stardom Tag League 2019 as part of the Red Goddess block; they failed to advance to the finals but picked up a win over the Goddesses of Stardom Champions Jungle Kyona and Konami.
 On December 14, they unsuccessfully challenged the champions in a title match.
 Riho made her first appearance since February 16, 2020, on July 11 after the company went on hiatus due to the COVID-19 pandemic.
 She teamed with World of Stardom Champion Mayu Iwatani to defeat AZM and Momo Watanabe.
 On July 26, Riho lost the High Speed Championship to AZM, in a three-way match which also involved Starlight Kid.
 In late December, Dave Meltzer confirmed that Riho would no longer appear for the promotion due to AEW commitments.